skip to content

 Static Site Export Requires custom tooling Native next export support

-Middleware Support Manual via libraries Native middleware & Edge API support
+Middleware Support Manual via libraries Native middleware and Edge API support

 5. Advantages and Disadvantages